kaist-avelab/K-Radar/docs/sensor_fusion.md

 ```

 ## Pretrained Weights and Logs
+- Pretrained weights and logs for the benchmark v2.0
+- Pretrained weights and logs for the benchmark v1.0

 ## Performance of ASF (4D Radar + LiDAR + Camera)
 The reported values are ${AP_{BEV}^{IoU=0.3}}$ and ${AP_{3D}^{IoU=0.3}}$ for Sedan class. (based on the benchmark v1.0)